Aissa Trad

 If you're raising a bilingual child who's learning both Arabic and English, understanding the key differences between these two writing systems will help you support their learning journey.
 While the two alphabets are fundamentally different, knowing what those differences are makes it easier to explain them to children and anticipate common challenges.

 The good news: children's brains are remarkably adaptable.
-Research shows that children who learn two different writing systems actually develop stronger cognitive flexibility than monolingual children.
-The differences between Arabic and English writing are features, not bugs — they exercise different parts of the brain.
+Children who learn two different writing systems develop strong cognitive flexibility, and the differences between Arabic and English writing are features, not bugs — they exercise different parts of the brain.
+Below you'll find a quick comparison table, the seven differences explained, what transfers easily versus what needs extra practice, three common myths, and a short FAQ.

 Quick Comparison Table